Fathers: Establishing Your Legal Rights Through Legitimation

 As a female I am often asked why do you care about Fathers’ Rights?
 My answer is simple.
 I have a father who invested in the intangibles of my life.

-My father taught me at a very early age that life is to be lived and we, as members of society, we get to choose how we live.
+My father taught me at a very early age that life is to be lived and we, as members of society, get to choose how we live.
 My parents never married but their decision not join in matrimony does not make me illegitimate.
 In fact, my intimate conversations with my father throughout my adolescence and teenage years legitimated my existence.
 The depth and breadth of my conversations with my father prepared me for the male dominated profession of which I am currently involved.

 Therefore, I honor my father each day as I represent hurt and distraught dads.
 I understand there are men out there who want to be involved in their child’s life but for reasons beyond their control they have been eliminated from the parenting process.